-“Many people have said that words cannot express how one feels – Words Pressed says it all.
+“Many say that words cannot express all things – Words Pressed tries to say it all with dignity.
 With meticulous attention and creativity I can only believe that my presentation will make a leaf become a tree and petals take the shape of a mountain.”

 by Jennifer Valentine-Miller